mbaytas/MAVA337Labs/Lab6_Processing_TextSoundVideo/README.md

 Now we will have our application respond to certain keywords by playing sounds.
 Specifically, we'll have our program play the contents of an audio file whenever we type the word "music".

+- Use the `Import Library...` submenu in the `Sketch` menu to add the *Sound* library to your project.
 - Import the contents of the sound library using the following statement at the beginning of your code: `import processing.sound.*;`
 - Pick any sound file you like, and place it into your Processing project folder.
 If you can't decide, you can use the sound file in this repo.
 - Declare a global variable of type `SoundFile` called `sf`.